 How to effectively treat gynecomastia will depend on your age, your health, your response to certain medications as well as how long you’re suffered from the condition.
 In some cases, the condition may go away on its on–especially for adolescent males.
 If out-of-balance hormones are the culprit, medication may be prescribed in order to address and correct the imbalance.
 Some medications use to reduce gynecomastia include clomiphene, danazol and tamoxifen.
-There are some instances, however, where surgery may be the best option.
+There are some instances, however, where surgery may be the next step.

 Do You Need Our Help?

 When choosing a surgeon, it’s important to go with a practice that specialises in gynaecomastia surgery.
 Dr Bernard Beldholm has performed hundreds of gynecomastia surgeries on men.
 He and his friendly staff are dedicated to helping patients reach their cosmetic goals.
 Contact us today to find out we can help you.
 If you have any questions or would like to book an appointment, call us at (02) 4934 5700.